inurdata/excelStripper/README.md

-# pythonTools
+# excelStripper
-simple python tools to help people do everyday things
+Python program to strip rows out of a csv file based on keyword.